 The Salvadoran Institute of Coffee Research in 1958 as part of a wide-ranging experiment in creating new kinds of coffee trees, combined the sweetness of Pacas with the sophistication of Maragogype, and the resultant Pacamara surpasses both of its parents.
 The profile leans toward a medium body, with a rich creaminess, balanced with an elegant and fine acidity, particularly when grown at high elevations.

 This particular lot from Las Margaritas has been dried in the skin aka natural.
 After meticulous picking and sorting the cherries are stored in silos for 48 hours which kick-starts the fermentation when they are taken to the mechanical dryers which keep a constant temperature of 35C for 4-5 days.
 The dried coffee cherry is then hulled and stored 'in reposo' for a further three months to stabilise before export.

 If you're a fan of naturals because of those super sweet heavy characters then this is definitely one for you.
 The tropical fruits and florals are there in abundance along with a creamy body from the process.

 Pacas and Crankhouse

 My first origin trip in 2016 was to El Salvador and I had the pleasure of being hosted at Finca Tuxpal by Federico Pacas, the great grandson of Fernando Alberto Pacas after which the Pacas varietal is named.
 He's a keen cyclist and I gave him one of the Crankhouse cycling caps.
-I met him again at this years World of Coffee in Amsterdam and asked if he still had it.
+I met him again at last years World of Coffee in Amsterdam and asked if he still had it.
 He smiled and said that he uses it all the time when he's out riding.